Students wondering how to find a cosigner typically don’t wonder for more than a few minutes. They ask Mom or Dad.

 If you need a $10,000 private loan to cover your junior year, for example, explain what exactly the money will be put toward, whether it’s tuition, housing, or another expense.

 Open up about the details of your loan repayment plan.
 Show them with data (and maybe the help of our monthly payment calculator) how your estimated postgraduate income and savings will cover your future loan payments.

-More positively, tell your prospective guarantor about the benefits of co-signer release and your plan to work toward it.
+Now that you know how to get a cosigner listening to your plea, tell them about the benefits of cosigner release and your plan to work toward it.

-As you’re looking to finance your college or graduate school education, it’s important to know that you have options for finding a co-signer other than your parents.
-They’re not all great options, of course.
+As you’re looking to finance your college or graduate school education, it’s important to know that you have options for finding a cosigner other than your parents.
+They’re not all great options.
 But finding a relative or friend offline will generally be the best way to go.

 Need a student loan?Here are our top student loan lenders of 2018!